nwg/racket-wiki/SoC-Ideas-2016.md

 ---

+### Memory profiler for Racket ###
+* Summary: provide a one or two sentence summary of the project.
+* Benefits: provide a few reasons why this project would be useful.
+* Requirements/Difficulty: any required experience or knowledge.
+Difficulty if applicable.
+* Possible mentor: each projects needs at least one possible mentor.
+* Other: any other notes.
+Use this space to outline project details, if any.

+---

+### Game development support for Racket ###
+* Summary: Build libraries for game development on Racket.
+One possible first step is to build SDL bindings.
+* Benefits: Fills a niche that people have requested for Racket development.
+Connects with the HtDP2e curriculum.
+* Requirements: Familiarity with game development.
+Functional programming experience a plus.
+* Possible mentors:
+* Other:

+---

+### A graph layout library for Racket ###
+* Summary: Graph layout is frequently needed for visualization and UI programming.
+The currently solution is to call out to graphviz, but applications could have more flexibility if a native Racket library or DSL that translates to graphviz were available.
+           This project calls for designing such a library.
+* Expected result: a graph layout library that can substitute [Graphviz](http://www.graphviz.org/) in Racket applications.
+It should be integrated with the existing [graph](https://github.com/stchang/graph) library for Racket.
+* Requirements: functional programming, GUI programming
+* Difficulty: beginner to intermediate
+* Possible mentors: Robby Findler
+* Other:

+---

 ### Pure Racket line editing for XREPL with paren-matching and other goodies ###
 * Summary: provide a one or two sentence summary of the project.
 * Benefits: provide a few reasons why this project would be useful.